allista/WakatimeBlender/README.md

 #### Examples
 1. To prevent any adjusting of the projects-name, remove all the characters from the text-field and press enter.
 Also remove any text from the pre- and postfix-strings.
-2. To have the projects name have a ".blend"-extension, add ".blend" in the postfix-text-field.
+2. To give the project-name a ".blend"-extension, add ".blend" in the postfix-text-field.
 3. To only remove trailing numbers (e.g. versions), enter "1234567890" in the trailing character-text-field and press enter.
 4. To remove numbers, underscores and dots, enter "1234567890.\_" in the trailing character-text-field and press enter.
 (This is the default.)
 5. To turn "captain_afterburner.blend" into the project-name "\[blender\] captain_afterburner", set the prefix to "\[blender\] ", the postfix to "" (nothing).